Cloud Spectra Gateway -- Quick Start v1.0.0

 • Permissions to create CloudFormation stacks and the resources they create: EC2 instances, VPC networking, IAM roles, Auto Scaling groups, and an Elastic IP.

 Enable most features -- deploy the operational IAM role.
-The base CloudFormation template is intentionally minimal: the gateway boots and outbound NAT works from it, but most other features -- the full per-AZ NAT data plane for your private subnets, Gateway Load Balancer, EIP-pool DNS, flow logs, EventBridge, vertical/horizontal scaling, the AI Gateway, teardown, and cross-account management -- require a separately deployed operational IAM role (the cross-account / home-account role).
+The base CloudFormation template is intentionally minimal: the gateway boots and outbound NAT works from it, but most other features -- the full per-AZ NAT data plane for your private subnets, Gateway Load Balancer, EventBridge, vertical/horizontal scaling, the AI Gateway, teardown, and cross-account management -- require a separately deployed operational IAM role (the cross-account / home-account role).
 You deploy it once in this account, and once per additional account you manage, from a CloudFormation stack the dashboard hands you with every permission pre-filled.
 Without it, most features will not work.
 See Cross-account / home-account IAM role in the User Guide for the full setup.

 Where configuration lives: All gateway configuration is stored in AWS SSM Parameter Store inside your account.
 There is no external database and no vendor-hosted state.